davidr9708/Exploratory-code/README.md

 # Exploratory-code
-Functions to make easier the exploratory analysis
+Functions to make easier the exploratory analysis in R